Spike815/Immo_Eliza_pipeline/README.md

 - The cleaned and updated real estate data is fed into an XGBoost machine learning model.
 - This integration allows the XGBoost model to continually learn from the latest data, improving its accuracy over time.

+### Timeline

+-The whole project takes 6 working days to finish.